GregoryWS/Calculator/README.md

 Calculator
 ==========

-This is repository contains a source code in **Java** language.
+This is repository contains a source code in **JavaScript** language.

-You can copy the source code, but please read the **MIT License** first.
+You may copy the source code, but please read the **MIT License** first.

 ==========